aleksandrinaskv/aleksandrinaskv.github.io/aboutme.md

 **2014-2019** - PhD in Psychology, Leiden University, the Netherlands

-**2012-2014** - Reaearch Master in Behavioural Sciences, Radboud University, the Netherlands
+**2012-2014** - Research Master in Behavioural Sciences, Radboud University, the Netherlands

 **2006 -2011** - Specialist in Clinical Psychology, Saint Petersburg State University, Russia